gokcesanmutlu/AxiosJsGithubProject/README.md

     <li>JAVASCRIPT</li>
   </ul>
 <p>You can reach to Website, when you are click <a href="https://github-card-info.netlify.app/">HERE</a>.</p>
-<p>You can write a anybody's github username at page's input.
+<p>You can search a anybody's github username at page's input.
 System will give the card about that person's github account.</p>

 </body>
 </html>